 Coldwater Heritage Partnership Grant Program

 The Coldwater Heritage Partnership (CHP) funds the Coldwater Conservation Grants Program.
 The program provides two grant opportunities, which help to protect and conserve the health of Pennsylvania’s coldwater ecosystems.
 Funding is available through CHP's planning grants and implementation grants.
 For more information, visit www.coldwaterheritage.org.
 Application period is closed.

-Partners for Places is a successful matching grant program that creates opportunities for cities and counties in the United States and Canada to improve communities by building partnerships between local government sustainability offices and place-based foundations.
+This is a successful matching grant program that creates opportunities for cities and counties in the United States and Canada to improve communities by building partnerships between local government sustainability offices and place-based foundations.
 National funders invest in local projects to promote a healthy environment, a strong economy, and well-being of all residents.
 Through these projects, Partners for Places fosters long-term relationships that make our urban areas more prosperous, livable, and vibrant.
 The grant program provides partnership investments between $25,000 and $75,000 for one year projects, or $50,000 and $150,000 for two year projects, with a 1:1 match required by one or more local foundations.
-The deadline is July 25, 2016.
+Application period is closed.

 25 in 25 Grant Program